Seminole County Courts COVID-19 procedures

 - Small claims pretrial conferences may move forward remotely by videoconferencing or phone.
 Otherwise, they shall be continued to after August 15, 2020.
 The parties may contact the judicial assistant as to how to proceed.

 - For all uncontested divorces for parties without an attorney, please file the required paperwork as instructed by the County Self Help Center at https://flcourts18.org/selfhelp/and email Seminoleselfhelp@flcourts18.org on how to proceed further.

 - All Baker Acts, and Marchman Acts hearings are to proceed via video conferencing or telephonically.

-- Beginning June 1, 2020, all injunction petitions and proceedings may move forward in-person or by video-conference.
-If it is a domestic violence injunction at the Downtown civil courthouse, it may be heard in Courtroom A. Should the petition be heard at the Criminal Justice Center involve stalking, cyber-stalking, sexual violence, dating violence, and/or repeat violence the hearing may be heard in the designated courtroom of the judge assigned.
+- All injunction petitions and proceedings may move forward in-person or by video-conference.
+If it is a domestic violence injunction, it may be heard in Courtroom A of the civil courthouse.
+Should the petition involve stalking, cyberstalking, sexual violence, dating violence, and/or repeat violence the hearing may be heard in the designated courtroom of the judge assigned.
 Every party and witness will be required to exercise social distancing while in court.
 Each person will be required to sit in the designated seats set 6 feet apart in the courtroom.
 To ensure the safety and health of all persons, courtrooms will be frequently disinfected.
 Please refer to your notice for the courtroom location or contact the clerk or the court.
 Please send your name, case number and contact phone number to firstname.lastname@example.org.

 **Please contact each division’s judicial assistant or review the judge’s website to determine how to proceed on any hearing and if said case may be heard remotely.